HOA tells father of fallen officer to take down Thin Blue Line flag

 From NBC4 archive: Coverage of Kirkersville tragedy

-Every year, National Police Week honors those like DiSario who have lost their lives while serving the public and protecting others.
+National Police Week annually honors those who have lost their lives while serving the public and protecting others.

 Man in his yard